Sharp Bounds for Genetic Drift in Estimation of Distribution Algorithms: Introduction

 \textbf{Our results:} While the results above give some indication on the degree of stability of PBIL and the cGA, a sharp proven result is still missing.
-This paper overcomes this shortage and gives precise asymptotical hitting times for PBIL (including the UMDA and the MMAS$_{ib}$) and the cGA.
-With a simultaneous analysis of UMDA and cGA, we prove that for the UMDA selecting $\mu$ best individuals from $\lambda$ offspring on some $D$-dimensional problem, the expected number of iterations until the frequency of the neutral bit is absorbed in 0 or 1 for the UMDA without margins or when the frequency hits the margins $\{1/D,1-1/D\}$ for the UMDA with such margins is $\Theta(\mu)$, and the corresponding hitting time is $\Theta(K^2)$ for the cGA with hypothetical population size $K$.
-This paper also gives a precise asymptotical analysis for PBIL: In expectation in $\Theta(\mu/\rho^2)$ generations the sampling frequency of a neutral bit leaves the interval $[\Theta(\rho/\mu),1-\Theta(\rho/\mu)]$ and then always the same value is sampled for this bit.
+This paper overcomes this shortage and gives precise asymptotic hitting times for PBIL (including the UMDA and the MMAS$_{ib}$) and the cGA.
+With a simultaneous analysis of the UMDA and the cGA, we prove that for the UMDA selecting $\mu$ best individuals from $\lambda$ offspring on some $D$-dimensional problem, the expected number of iterations until the frequency of the neutral bit position is absorbed in 0 or 1 for the UMDA without margins or when the frequency hits the margins $\{1/D,1-1/D\}$ for the UMDA with such margins is $\Theta(\mu)$, and the corresponding hitting time is $\Theta(K^2)$ for the cGA with hypothetical population size $K$.
+This paper also gives a precise asymptotic analysis for PBIL selecting $\mu$ best individuals from $\lambda$ offspring and with a learning rate of $\rho$: In expectation in $\Theta(\mu/\rho^2)$ generations the sampling frequency of a neutral bit position leaves the interval $[\Theta(\rho/\mu),1-\Theta(\rho/\mu)]$ and then always the same value is sampled for this position.

-For the lower bounds implicit in these estimates we prove an exponential tail bound in Corollary~\ref{cor:tail}.
+For the lower bounds implicit in these estimates we prove an exponential tail bound in Theorem~\ref{thm:tail}.

-We also extend the lower bound results to bits that are neutral or have a preference for some bit value (Section~\ref{sec:lowerP}).
-For example, we prove that for PBIL it takes an expected number of $\Omega(\mu/\rho^2)$ iterations until the sampling frequency of a bit that is neutral or prefers a one (neutral or prefers a zero) reaches the interval $[0,\tfrac 14]$ ($[\tfrac 34, 1]$).
-The corresponding reaching time is $\Omega(K^2)$ for the cGA.
+We also extend the lower bound results to bit positions that are neutral or have a preference for some bit value (Section~\ref{sec:lowerP}).
+For example, we prove that for PBIL it takes an expected number of $\Omega(\mu/\rho^2)$ iterations until the sampling frequency of a position that is neutral or prefers a one (neutral or prefers a zero) reaches the interval $[0,\tfrac 14]$ ($[\tfrac 34, 1]$).
+The corresponding hitting time is $\Omega(K^2)$ for the cGA.